sheerun/filelock/README.md

 Cleverua removes lockfile after unlocking it.
 Thas has been proven fatal both in my tests and in [filelocking advices from the Internet](http://world.std.com/~swmcd/steven/tech/flock.html).
 You could try find a way to remove lock file without breaking Filelock tests.
 I will be glad to accept such pull-request.

-## Challenge
+## Contribute

-Please try to break Filelock in some way (note it doesn't support NFS).
+Try to break Filelock in some way (note it doesn't support NFS).

-If you show at least one failing test, I'll put your name below:

 ## License